marco3211/shopping-app/README.md

 - PostCSS: A tool that helps transforming CSS with JavaScript plugins.
 - ESLint: Helps enforcing standards and best practices.

+## Design and Implementation Decisions

+- Component-Based Architecture: The application promotes reusability of components and separations of concerns.
+Each component has a specific functionality, making the code easier to understand and maintain.
+- State Management: Redux Toolkit was chosen for its simplicity in managing global state.
+- Performance Optimization: Vite's fast build process and HMR capabilities reduces significantly developement time and improves developer experience.
+- User Experience: The application provides simple UI for managing shopping lists.
+Features like real-time validation and error handling enhances the user experience by providing immediate guidance and feedback.

 ## Application Structure

 The application is structured into several components and pages: